paldhous/ucb/2018/dataviz/md/class4.md

 ![](img/class4_33.jpg)

+### If you mess up and decide you need to go back to an earlier commit

+Follow [these instructions](https://help.github.com/desktop/guides/contributing-to-projects/reverting-a-commit/).
+Make sure to commit and sync to GitHub regularly, otherwise reverting to an earlier stage of your project will lose a lot of work!

 ### Introducing Markdown, Haroopad, and Bootstrap

 [**Markdown**](https://en.wikipedia.org/wiki/Markdown) provides a simple way to write text documents that can easily be converted to HTML, without having to worry about writing all of the tags to produce a properly formatted web page.